History of Bombay under Portuguese rule (1534–1661): End of Portuguese rule

 Commonwealth, to this suggestion by the Surat Council, laying great stress upon its excellent harbour and its natural isolation from land-attacks.
 By the middle of the seventeenth century the growing power of the Dutch Empire forced the English to acquire a station in western India.
 The Directors of the Council of Surat reported in 1659 that every effort should be made to obtain Bombay from King John IV of Portugal.
-On 11 May 1661, the marriage treaty of Charles II of England and Catherine of Braganza, daughter of King John IV of Portugal, placed Bombay in the possession of the British Empire, as part of Catherine's dowry to Charles, along with the North African city of Tangier.
+On 11 May 1661, the marriage treaty of Charles II of England and Catherine of Braganza, daughter of King John IV of Portugal, placed the port of Bombay in the possession of the British Empire, as part of Catherine's vast dowry, along with the port of Tangier near the Strait of Gibraltar and the right for the English to reside and trade in Portuguese territories.
+Catherine's dowry constituted then the largest dowry ever received by a monarch.

 On 19 March 1662, Abraham Shipman was appointed the first Governor and General of the city, and his fleet arrived in Bombay in September–October 1662.
 On being asked to hand over Bombay and Salsette to the English, the Portuguese Governor contended that Bombay Island alone had been ceded, and alleging irregularity in the patent, he refused to give up even Bombay Island.
 The Portuguese Viceroy declined to interfere and Shipman was prevented from landing in Bombay.
 He was forced to retire to the island of Anjediva in North Canara and died there in October 1664.
 In November 1664, Shipman's successor Humphrey Cooke agreed to accept Bombay Island without its dependencies, with the condition of granting special privileges to Portuguese citizens in Bombay, and no interference in the Roman Catholic religion.
 However, Salsette (including Bandra), Mazagaon, Parel, Worli, Sion, Dharavi, Wadala and Elephanta island still remained under Portuguese possession, as much as Thane or Vasai.
 From 1665 to 1666, Cooke managed to acquire Mahim, Sion, Dharavi, and Wadala for the English.